 The genital branch of the genitofemoral nerve enters the inguinal canal via the deep inguinal ring.
 In males, the genital branch supplies the scrotal skin and cremaster.
 In females, the genital branch is accompanied by the round ligament of the uterus and supplies sensation to the labia majora and mons pubis.

 The femoral branch of the genitofemoral nerve travels beneath the inguinal ligament in the lateral muscular compartment, where the femoral nerve courses though into the leg.
 The femoral branch enters the cribriform fascia of the greater saphenous vein opening and supplies the skin of the anterior, upper and medial aspects of the thigh.

-Sometimes the femoral and genital branches do not form a common trunk within the psoas muscle and remain as distinct nerves as they course in the retroperitoneum.
+While the majority of specimens exhibit a predictable bifurcation pattern of the nerve in the mid-substance of the psoas muscle, a recent study noted that the genitofemoral nerve prematurely bifurcates in the upper portion of the psoas muscle about 20% of the time.
+In addition, the femoral and genital branches do not form a common trunk within the psoas muscle and remain as distinct nerves as they course in the retroperitoneum.

 The genitofemoral nerve can be injured during surgery in several ways: